 Mask No. 15: Carnevale de Venezia (Venice Carnevale)

 MAKE: All of our masks are made with 3 layers of protection: the outside, the lining, and the second lining, a soft fabric that goes closest to your face and can hold a filter inside.
-We tested a number of different fabrics and then settled on a polyester blend because of its wicking properties (ie repels waters) as COVID can remain in the air over 3 hours, attached to invisible water droplets.
+We tested a number of different fabrics and then settled on a polyester blend because of its wicking properties (ie repels waters).

 EASY CARE: You can easily throw these into your wash and air dry them (you can machine dry them on delicate).
 As we change our masks daily, we wash it at the end of the day in a bowl with three dabs of handwashing soap (You can use different types of soaps but they become harder to remove and may leave residue).
 We then let them sit for 10 minutes as the soap dissolves the viral wall; just add enough hot water to cover the mask.
 Then, simply rinse it and air dry it.
 If you don't have enough masks, simply use a hairdryer to finish the drying process.
 We recommend you wash it daily to remove viruses it trapped and to use the filter for maximum protection, as this is your life